 - 3. In the map, tap the road or string and then tap Stakeout. - 4.
 Enable the Cut/Fill to surface switch. - a.
 In the Surface field, select the surface file from the current project folder.
-Alternatively, in the map select surfaces from BIM files.
-The Surface field indicates the number of surfaces you have selected in the map.
+Only surface files that are set to visible or selectable in the Layer manager are listed.